 The Board discharges its responsibility for overseeing the management of the Corporation's business by delegating to the Corporation's senior officers the responsibility for day-to-day management of the Corporation.
-The Board discharges its responsibilities both directly and through its two standing committees: the Audit Committee and the Corporate Governance and Compensation Committee (the "CGC Committee").
+The Board discharges its responsibilities both directly and through its three standing committees: the Audit Committee, the GSN Committee and the Compensation Committee.
 In addition to these regular committees, the Board may appoint ad hoc committees periodically to address certain issues of a more short-term nature.